Pablo Santiago Chin

-The music of Pablo Chin, a Costa Rican composer based in Chicago, engages with self-designed methods that aid in generating sophisticated polyphony, and that reveal unforeseen musical trajectories.
+The music of Pablo Chin, a Costa Rican composer based in New York City, engages with self-designed methods that aid in generating sophisticated polyphony, and that reveal unforeseen musical trajectories.
 These methods derive from the composer’s concerns with the role of calculation and intuition in his work.
 Recent works draw inspiration from the narratives of film and literature, phonetic structures in text, and the exploration of iconic Latin rhythms and metrical spaces.

 Chin’s music has been performed in 11 countries and across the U.S. states.
 He has been commissioned by Ensemble Recherche, International Contemporary Ensemble, members of the Anubis Quartet, the MAVerick Ensemble, Chicago Humanities Festival, Latino Music Festival of Chicago, Claremont Concert Orchestra and ensemble dal niente among others.
 His music has also been performed by artists including Ostravská Banda, Donatienne Michel-Dansac, Pierre-Stéphane Meugé, Marino Formenti, Claire Chase, Eric Lamb, Gan Lev and Marcus Weiss.